 Working mothers of young children also have been hit especially hard.
 As daycares closed and school became virtual, mothers found themselves taking on an even greater share of domestic responsibilities.
 According to a McKinsey report, 23% of working women with kids under the age of 10 have considered leaving the workforce altogether.

-While there is some evidence that women are beginning to find their way back into the labor force, it is important to realize that, like many other inequities the COVID-19 pandemic has highlighted in our society, it didn’t create this problem.
+While there is some evidence that women are beginning to find their way back into the labor force, it is important to realize that, like many other disparities the COVID-19 pandemic has highlighted in our society, it didn’t create this problem.
 It simply magnified it.
 The truth is that growth in women’s labor force participation has stalled since the early 2000s.
 It began to decline after the Great Recession, mimicking trends in men’s participation rate.
 Interestingly, this phenomenon isn’t replicated in other advanced economies around the world.
 The proportion of women in the U.S. labor force has declined since 2000 — the only country among five major OECD countries with that trend.

 “23% of working women with kids under the age of 10 have considered leaving the workforce altogether.”

 Equal Pay Day for 2021 was March 24.
 This date symbolizes how much longer a woman would need to work to earn the same amount the average man did in 2020 alone.
 Meaning, because women earn less, on average, than men, they must work an additional 82 days to earn as much as an average man did in one year.
 For Black women, that symbolic day would be in August, and not until October for Hispanic women.
-We see these inequities at both the national and local levels.
+We see these disparities at both the national and local levels.
 In 2017, women in Montgomery County made $20,000 less than men and women in Fort Bend County made $15,000 less.
 Harris County had a smaller but still significant gender pay gap of $7,500.

 According to a study by the National Women’s Law Center, a woman starting her career today stands to lose $406,280 over a 40-year period compared to her male counterpart.
 This earning gap spans all jobs, no matter what career a woman choses.
 The same study found the gender wage gap in 98% of occupations.
 As Megan Rapinoe, the U.S. Women’s Soccer star, said in her testimony on Capitol Hill: “One cannot simply outperform inequality.”
 It is a truly pervasive problem, but it is hardly a new one.
 In fact, in 25 years, the gender pay gap has only shrunk 8 cents.
 At this rate, we can hope to close the gap by 2059.
 While this isn’t a problem exclusive to the U.S., other countries have made much better progress toward ending it.